Criminal Minds: Broadcast and ratings

-The series is in syndication on the A&E Network and Ion Television, as well as on We TV and Sundance TV.
+The series is in syndication on the A&E Network and Ion Television, as well as on We TV, Sundance TV, and Pop.
 Early seasons of the show have also begun airing on Rewind Networks's HITS TV channel in Southeast Asia, Hong Kong, and Taiwan.

 All episodes are available to stream on Paramount+ in the United States and on Disney+ in Canada.
-The series, which ABC Studios co-produce while also handle worldwide distribution, was available on Disney+'s Star content hub in selected territories.
+The series, which ABC Signature co-produces while also handle worldwide distribution, is available on Disney+'s Star content hub with all 16 seasons in selected territories.

 Franchise

+Criminal Minds: Evolution continuation

+The series originally culminated after its fifteenth season on February 19, 2020.
+In February 2021, a revival of the series was in early development at Paramount+, with a 10-episode revival officially greenlit.
+It was announced to still be in development by the time of the Television Critics Association winter press tour in February 2022.
+In July 2022, Paramount+ officially gave the revival a full season order.
+The main cast of the previous seasons would return, with the absence of Daniel Henney and Matthew Gray Gubler (the latter of whom has been with the series since the first episode).
+The season began filming in August 2022.

+In January 2023, Paramount+ renewed Evolution for a second season.
+In May 2023, CBS Home Entertainment announced that Evolution would be released to Blu-ray and DVD on June 20, 2023; with the home release officially dubbing it the "sixteenth season" of the series overall.

+Showrunner Erica Messer confirmed that all main characters from the sixteenth season will be returning for the seventeenth: filming began in January 2024, and the 10-episode season premiered on June 6.
+On June 5, Criminal Minds was renewed for an eighteenth season, which premiered on May 8, 2025 and will consist of ten episodes.
+In March 2025, Criminal Minds was renewed for a nineteenth season.

 Criminal Minds: Suspect Behavior

 The Season 5 episode, "The Fight", introduced a second BAU team and launched a series called Criminal Minds: Suspect Behavior.
 The spin-off series debuted February 16, 2011, on CBS but was canceled after a short 13-episode season owing to low ratings.
 On September 6, 2011, CBS DVD released The Complete Series on a four-disc set.
 It was packaged as "The DVD Edition".

 The cast features Forest Whitaker as the lead role of Sam Cooper; including Janeane Garofalo, Michael Kelly, Beau Garrett, Matt Ryan, Richard Schiff, and Kirsten Vangsness, who reprises her role as Penelope Garcia from the original series.